ntrllog/CS5540-HoneyGen/README.md

 cd CS5540-HoneyGen/
 python3 create_users.py
 ```
-  * this is also a Flask web app, so either run this on localhost or ngrok this
+  * this is also a Flask web app, so either run this on localhost or localtunnel this

 ## Misc Notes
 * The application calls a Google Cloud Function to load the model from Google Cloud Storage and get the k-nearest neighbors